figtools/figgy.docs/docs/getting-started/sandbox.md

 The Figgy sandbox is the perfect place to have a *fling* with Figgy without the *long-term* commitment so many tools require :smirk:.
 The Figgy sandbox is configured as a [Bastion](/docs/manual/figgy-cloud/) deployment across 5 different AWS accounts.

-The Figgy Sandbox has been pre-populated with Fig Trees (See - [Figgy Concepts](/docs/getting-started/concepts/)).
+The Figgy sandbox has been pre-populated with Fig Trees (See - [Figgy Concepts](/docs/getting-started/concepts/)).
 Feel free take Figgy for a nice long walk through our Fig Orchard :palm_tree:.
 Get to know Figgy, our Fig Trees, and all the little Figs you can find across our sandbox AWS accounts.
-Don't worry, you can't hurt Figgy or the Fig Orchard,
-we grow a new beautiful Sandbox Fig Orchard every night :satisfied:.
+Don't worry, you can't hurt Figgy or the Fig Orchard, we grow a new beautiful Sandbox Fig Orchard every night :satisfied:.